HomeProductionCropsHow to Completely Control Weeds In Cassava Farms for 25% increase in...

 Use IPM Practices after planting

-Control weed at the right time to prevent competition from weeds with cassava root formation.
+Control weeds at the right time to prevent competition from weeds with cassava root formation.
 Weeds can also prevent bulking and reduce other damages the weeds may cause to the cassava.

-You may not have to control weeds in cassava farms at that many times when you;
+You may not have to control weeds in cassava farms that many times when you;

-1. remove rhizomes, stolons and tubers from cassava seedbed.
+1. remove rhizomes, stolons and tubers from the cassava seedbed.

 2. plant cassava varieties capable of suppressing weeds.